A stingray swims over a sandy ocean floor.

 Flights to the Canary Islands are simple and convenient, with frequent direct routes from major European hubs such as London, Paris, Madrid, Milan, Amsterdam, and Berlin.
 Most liveaboard and diving trips use either Tenerife South Airport (TFS) or Gran Canaria Airport (LPA), both of which receive year-round international traffic.
 For travelers coming from outside Europe, easy connections through Madrid (MAD), Barcelona (BCN), or Lisbon (LIS) make the journey smooth, with short onward flights to any of the main islands.

-Liveaboard Gallery
+Canary Gallery

 Photos of our Liveaboard in Egypt